mattn/go-colorable/README.md

 logrus.Fatal("panic")
 ```

-You can comple above code on non-windows OSs.
+You can compile above code on non-windows OSs.

 ## Installation